catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 **URL executed to endpoint at producer of simulation result:** http://\{internal-server\}/receiveLatestSimulationResult/requestId/8d628899-3e6f-4666-91c3-74ee7ab88b2b

-The *receiveLatestSimulationResult* data MUST be sent from the provider of simulation results to the consumer of simulation results using an HTTP POST request.
+The *receiveLatestSimulationResult* API call is sent from the provider of simulation results to the consumer of simulation results using an HTTP POST request.

 ##### 1.4.3.3 Example for requestScenarioFeedback